nikic/php-ast/README.md

 always be made under a new AST version, while previous formats continue to be supported for some time.

-Old AST versions may be deprecated and subsequently removed.
-However, AST versions will only be removed in conjunction with a version increase of the AST extension from 0.x to 0.(x+1).
+Old AST versions may be deprecated in minor versions and removed in major versions of the AST extension.

 A list of currently supported versions is available through `ast\get_supported_versions()`.
 The function accepts a boolean argument that determines whether deprecated versions should be excluded.